jackyzha0/jackyzha0.github.io/content/thoughts/Design Justice.md

 Organizers should pay attention to participants as whole human beings.
 For example, this means that it is important to consider food, bio breaks, accessible bathrooms that are friendly to all body types and genders, comfortable spaces to nap or relax, and decent lighting, etc.

 ### Design Justice Pedagogies
-"Critical pedagogy, where the role of the educator is to pose problems, create spaces for the collective development of critical consciousness, help to develop plans for action to make the world a better place, and develop a sense of agency among learners"
+"Critical [[thoughts/teaching|pedagogy]], where the role of the educator is to pose problems, create spaces for the collective development of critical consciousness, help to develop plans for action to make the world a better place, and develop a sense of agency among learners"

 "No one knows everything, but together we know a lot, if we listen to each other"

 Key elements
 * Teach data science in a way that honours context, respects situated knowledge, and makes it clear that data is never "raw".
-* Emphasize the user of data to create shared meaning over individual mastery.
+* Emphasize the use of data to create shared meaning over individual mastery.
 * Teach data science that values not only reason, but [[thoughts/ethics|ethics]] and emotions as well

 ### Critiques